How will you come away from the Judgment Seat of Christ?

 More churches need to be led by people like this.

-If you receive one or more of these crowns, you may wear it for a time, but then you will do something exceedingly important with it.
-If you do not have any crowns, I suspect you will be mightily embarrassed.
+If you receive one or more of these crowns, you may possess them for a short time, but then you will do something extremely important with them.

-Let's get a glimpse of the throne room of heaven in a future day.
-Take a few moments to read Revelation 4-5.
+Let’s get a glimpse of the throne room of heaven in the future by reading Revelation 4-5

 Following several Bible scholars, I propose the twenty-four elders represent the followers of Jesus.
 If you are a Christian, you will be there.
 Note their intimate knowledge of the Lord Jesus Christ, their closeness to him, and the way they worship.

-Crowns represent all that is valuable to God in life as a Christian.
-What do they do with their crowns?
+Crowns represent all that is valuable to God in our lives as Christians.
+What do we do with our crowns?

 They lay their crowns before the throne and say:

-On that day, I hope I will lay at least one crown at the feet of my Lord Jesus Christ.
+In the future, as an act of worship, I hope to lay at least one crown at the feet of my Lord Jesus Christ.

 What about you?